Weile-Zheng/simplyQ/README.md

 # SimplyQ

-Scalable and reliable distributed message queue
+SimplyQ is a scalable and reliable distributed message queue built on top of Hashicorp's implementation of Raft.

 ## Todos